-How a Decedent's Connections Extend to Their Representative
+How a Decedent's Ties Extend to Their Representative

 In addition to jurisdiction conferred by section 14-4301, a foreign personal representative is subject to the jurisdiction of the courts of this state to the same extent that his decedent was subject to jurisdiction immediately prior to death.

-A.R.S. § 14-4302This is a practical rule for an increasingly mobile population.
-Someone who lived in another state but owned a vacation home in Scottsdale, held Arizona bank accounts, or ran a business here created connections that do not disappear at death.
+A.R.S. § 14-4302This is a practical rule for a mobile population.
+Someone in another state who created ties here does not lose those ties at death.
 The personal representative steps into those shoes.

 Why This Matters for Multi-State Estates